aktos-io/scadajs-showcase/README.md

 2. Start webserver/dcsserver:

-       cd webserver
+       cd servers
-       ./run-ls server.ls
+       ./run-ls webserver.ls

-3. Your webserver should [start on port 4001](./webserver/configuration.ls).
+3. Your webserver should [start on port 4001](./servers/configuration.ls).
 Open your web browser and go to [http://localhost:4001](http://localhost:4001).

 4. [Optional] If you want to monitor all messaging traffic, run monitor:

-        cd webserver
+        cd servers
         ./run-ls monitor.ls